ctrf-io/github-test-reporter/docs/build-your-own-report.md

 # Build Your Own Report

+CTRF allows you to create personalized test result reports in GitHub Actions.
+This guide will show you how to create your own custom report template using Handlebars markdown.

+## Why Create a Custom Report?

+- Full control over the layout and content of your test results
+- Ability to highlight information that matters most to your team
+- Flexibility to match your organization's reporting standards
+- Integration with GitHub-specific data and workflow information
+- Share your report with others by submitting it to the [community reports](https://github.com/ctrf-io/github-test-reporter#community-reports) section

 Creating a Handlebars markdown template allows you to have full control over how your test results are displayed.
 With CTRF, GitHub and Handlebars you can inject dynamic content into your reports, making your them flexible to suit your needs.